mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

         prioritisation](#gdps-used-to-facilitate-prioritisation)
     -   [GDPs aiding the process of division of labour](#gdps-aiding-the-process-of-division-of-labour)
-    -   [GDPs aiding the process of division of labour](#gdps-aiding-the-process-of-division-of-labour-1)
     -   [GDPs used to scaffold ideation processes](#gdps-used-to-scaffold-ideation-processes)
     -   [GDPs facilitating designing for